Ken Yamaguchi

-Ken Yamaguchi (山口 健, Yamaguchi Ken) was a Japanese actor, voice actor and narrator.
-He was represented by OYS Produce.
-His son, Kiyohiro Yamaguchi (山口キヨヒロ, Yamaguchi Kiyohiro), is a fellow voice actor.
+Ken Yamaguchi (山口 健, Yamaguchi Ken) was a Japanese actor, voice actor and narrator affiliated with OYS Produce.
+His son, Kiyohiro Yamaguchi (山口キヨヒロ, Yamaguchi Kiyohiro), is also a voice actor.

-He was most known for the roles of Ashuraman, The Omegaman, Prisman (Kinnikuman: Scramble for the Throne), Genji Togashi (Sakigake!!
-Otokojuku), Flazzard (Dragon Quest: Dai's Great Adventure), Black Dragon (Saint Seiya), and Ein (Fist of the North Star).
+He is most known for the roles of Ashuraman, The Omegaman, Prisman in Kinnikuman: Scramble for the Throne, Genji Togashi in Sakigake!!
+Otokojuku, Flazzard in Dragon Quest: Dai's Great Adventure, Black Dragon in Saint Seiya, and Ein in Fist of the North Star.

+Death

-Yamaguchi died on October 24, 2011, due to acute heart failure.
+Yamaguchi died of acute heart failure on October 24, 2011, at the age of 55.